 and this is saying a great deal.'

-In other words, forget about the Robert Redford depiction.
+In other words, we might consider forgeting about the Robert Redford depiction.

 Sundance had a thing with a married woman.
 They were caught by her husband, who pulled a gun.

-Sundance shot him in shoulder.
+Sundance shot him in the shoulder.
 He claimed self defense.